currymike123/CS1/week10/week10_review.md

 We now have a method to determine the winner of a round of Rock, Paper, Scissors.

-Let's think about how we can design a complete program to utilize this method for your game and think about the `main()` method.
+Let's think about how we can design a complete program to utilize this method for your game and think about how best to use the `main()` method.

 ---